 Who We Are

-Read123 are UK qualified Optometrists/Ophthalmic Opticians, registered with The General Optical Council, The College of Optometrists and The Association of Optometrists.
+Read123 are experts in Visual Stress / Meares-Irlen Syndrome.
+We work very closely with UK qualified Optometrists/Ophthalmic Opticians, who are registered with The General Optical Council, The College of Optometrists and The Association of Optometrists.
 We specialise in Visual Stress (sometimes known as Meares-Irlen Syndrome), which is a perceptual disorder causing visual disturbances in Dyslexics.
 These visual disturbances are managed using coloured overlays and tinted lenses and filters.
 We’re also involved in the use of colour therapy in autistic children.
 We have helped many children and adults with this condition since 2005 using our unique colour range in our anti-glare overlays and tinted glasses.

 Read123 tinted glasses are perfect for those people who suffer from Dyslexia/ Visual Stress (Meares-Irlen Syndrome)/ Visual Dyslexia to help read from the whiteboard and to write on plain white paper.
 They’re also beneficial in Photosensitive Epilepsy and Migraine as well as any kind of Retro-orbital pain.